genius-0963/my-journey-in-development-/README.md

 # GSoC 2025 - My Journey and Experience

 ## 📘 About Me
 I'm **Saurabh Kumar**, a passionate developer and technology enthusiast currently pursuing my studies at IIIT Allahabad.
-With a strong foundation in JavaScript, React.js, Node.js, and MongoDB, I have worked on multiple projects that demonstrate my skills in web development, mobile applications, and system design.
-My curiosity and drive have led me to explore various frameworks, libraries, and tools to build impactful solutions.
+With a strong foundation in JavaScript, React.js, Node.js, and MongoDB, I have worked on several impactful projects.

 ---